 - Browsing Websites

-- File Copying: First and subsequent run
+- File Copying: first and subsequent run

 - Installing/uninstalling applications

-- Launching applications: First and subsequent run
+- Launching applications: first and subsequent run

 When it comes to performance, Norton had a lighter impact on my PC.
 While Kaspersky is not a sluggish program and scored well in the independent performance tests, I give this round to Norton.

 It’s not just about price and performance when deciding which antivirus software to buy.
 It’s also about the extra features that come in addition to the antivirus scanner itself.
-I’ve looked at what is included in each program to see what they both have to offer:
+I’ve looked at what is included in each program to see what they both offer:

 - Cloud Backup 50GB